ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-If provided, only returns information if the task's type ('space', 'generate', 'finalize', or 'simulate') matches.
+If provided, only returns information if the task's type ('space', 'generate', 'update', or 'simulate') matches.

 </td>
 </tr>